OSDeploy/GitBook/osmedia/how-to/update-an-operating-system.md

 Once the updates have been selected the following steps will occur

+* Windows Image will be exported to a temp.wim
 * Windows Image will be mounted
-* Windows Updates will be applied Offline
+* Windows Updates will be applied to the Offline Image
 * Image Cleanup with /StartComponentCleanup /ResetBase
-* Image will be dismounted and saved
+* Windows Image will be dismounted and saved
+* Windows Image will be exported back to install.wim

 This process will take a while to run so take a break.
 When you get back, you will now have an updated OSMedia that you can import into SCCM or MDT.